Module 1: The agentic app and why observability matters

 • Explain why distributed AI systems require specialized observability approaches

-• Recognize the key failure modes in multi-agent architectures
+• Recognize the key failure modes (ways the system can fail or degrade) in multi-agent architectures

 Exercise 1: Access the application UI

-1. First, log in to the OpenShift cluster from the terminal:
+1. First, log in to the OpenShift cluster from the Terminal tab:

 oc login --insecure-skip-tls-verify $(oc whoami --show-server) -u user1 -p openshift

-2. Open the OpenShift Console using the OCP Console tab at the top of this page, or navigate directly to https://console-openshift-console.apps.cluster.example.com.
+2. Navigate to the OCP Console tab.
 Log in with the same credentials you just used: username user1, password openshift:

 OpenShift SSO login page

-3. Once logged in, verify the project selector (top-left) shows wksp-user1.
+3. Once logged in, you will see the Projects page and a single project: wksp-user1.
 Navigate to Workloads > Pods to see the mortgage-ai components running in your namespace:

 OpenShift Console Pods view showing mortgage-ai components running